-For more information about our graduation rates, the median debt of students who completed the program and other important information, please visit our website at www.everest.edu/disclosures.
+For more important information about the educational debt, earning and completion rates of students who attended this school, please visit our website at www.everest.edu/disclosures.

 ADMISSIONS INFORMATION

 All admissions materials, including program disclosures and enrollment agreements are presented in English only, since all programs are taught in English.
 Each admissions representative conducts interviews with prospective enrollees in English only as the method to determine that the prospective enrollee understands and can function in English.
 We do not make any accommodations to present materials or instruct courses in any other language.
 No English as a second language courses are offered by the campus.